Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth

 \subsubsection{Producing \textit{np} firm}

-The value of a producing $np$ firm is described by \Cref{eqn:firm3}.
-The firm chooses capital $k$ to maximize its lifetime value producing with the worker.
-The firm discounts its future value using the interest rate adjusted for the job destruction shock $\lambda_{np}$.
+The problem of a producing $np$ firm is described by \Cref{eqn:firm3}.
+The firm chooses capital $k$ to maximize its lifetime value, with the future value discounted using the interest rate and adjusted for the job destruction rate $\lambda_{np}$.
 Since the worker may experience an extreme wealth shock with probability $\epsilon_{R}$, it changes the wage bargaining position of the worker to the firm.
 The future value of the firm incorporates this probability.

-In the current period, \( j(R, s, a) \) represents the profit earned, calculated as the output minus production costs.
-The worker's productivity, \( s \), is a factor in the production function \( sf(k) \).
-The matched firm produces \( sf(k) \) units of output and incurs costs for capital rental and depreciation, represented by \( (r + \delta)k \), as well as wage costs, \( \omega_{np}(R, s, a) \).
+In the current period, \( j(R, s, a) \) represents the profit earned, calculated as the output net of production costs.
+The matched firm produces \( sf(k) \) units of output and incurs costs for renting capital and depreciation, denoted by \( (r + \delta)k \), as well as wage costs, \( \omega_{np}(R, s, a) \).

-\subsection{Producing \textit{p} firm}
+\subsubsection{Producing \textit{p} firm}

 Similar to a producing $np$ firm, \Cref{eqn:firm4} describes a producing $p$ firm.
-The firm rents capital and discounts future profit accounting for the job destruction shock $\lambda_p$ and the worker's extreme wealth shock $\epsilon_{wh}$.
+The firm rents capital and discounts future profit accounting for the job destruction rate $\lambda_p$ and the worker's extreme wealth shock $\epsilon_{wh}$.